Charles E. Winegar: The Western Theater of the War

-XII Corps was sent west in the fall of 1863 to help relieve the siege of Chattanooga in the Chattanooga Campaign.
+XII Corps was sent west in the fall of 1863 to help relieve the siege of Chattanooga in the Chattanooga campaign.
 Winegar's battery was among the units sent.
 There, after the conclusion of the Battles for Chattanooga, most of its units were merged with those of XI Corps into the new XX Corps, Army of the Cumberland.
 On February 6, 1864, many of the original members of Battery M re-enlisted and were mustered in for a new period of service.
 The veterans received their re-enlistment furloughs and went home, returning to camp near Chattanooga around the middle of April.

-Charles Winegar was promoted to the rank of captain on May 3, 1864, and he took command of Battery I, First New York Artillery with its six three-inch rifled guns.
+Charles Winegar was promoted to the rank of captain on May 3, 1864, and he took command of Battery I, 1st New York Light Artillery with its six three-inch rifled guns.
 (Captain Michael Wiedrich had been assigned to a heavy artillery regiment; and Nicholas Sahm, his successor, had died.)
 This unit also was part of XX Corps, which eventually became a part of the Army of Georgia under Major General Slocum.
-In that corps, Winegar’s battery served in the Atlanta Campaign, Sherman’s March to the Sea and the Carolinas Campaign.
+In that corps, Winegar’s battery served in the Atlanta campaign, Sherman’s March to the Sea and the Carolinas campaign.
 It was assigned to Williams' division until all XX Corps batteries were combined into an artillery brigade under Major John A. Reynolds during the Atlanta Campaign.

 The Atlanta Campaign of Major General William Tecumseh Sherman was a busy one for Winegar and his men.
 His battery was seriously involved in support of Williams' division on the left flank of Sherman's army in the Battle of Resaca on May 13, 1864, helping repel an assault by Lieutenant General John B. Hood.
 During Sherman's advance from Resaca toward Atlanta, Battery I's guns were used in small engagements and a fight with a Confederate battery, which Winegar said he won.
 Battery I played a significant role in the Battle of Kolb's Farm on June 22, being credited by Major Reynolds with doing damage to a Confederate attack on XX Corps.
 Battery I crossed the Chattahoochee River on July 2, 1864.
 At the Battle of Peachtree Creek on July 20 Winegar's guns were used to good effect at two places on the Union line against the Confederate assault on the Army of the Cumberland.
-Winegar's own report traced the battery's movements from Lookout Valley, Tennessee to Atlanta.
+Winegar's own report traced the battery's movements from Lookout Valley, Tennessee, to Atlanta.
 He made a particular point of the attack's by John B. Hood's corps at Kolb's Farm his battery helped stop.